Richard (Toby) Tyler and Brock (Fath) Lovero were two men who lived life with purpose, grace and meaning.

 They shared similar passions---family, business, golf---and their leadership and selflessness touched many lives

-The 3rd Annual Toby Tyler Golf Invitational continues a tradition of celebrating Toby’s love and advocacy for children at an important fundraising event.
-Through the tireless efforts of Luke Tyler, Toby’s youngest son and Founder/CEO of Simplicity Title and great friend Arthur Moss over $100,000 was raised during last year’s golf outing.
-These donations benefited thousands of kids with cancer and blood disorders from the metropolitan area being treated at The Valerie Fund Children’s Centers.
+The 4th Annual Toby Tyler Golf Invitational continues a tradition of celebrating Toby’s love and advocacy for children at an important fundraising event.
+Through the tireless efforts of Luke Tyler, Toby’s youngest son and Founder/CEO of Simplicity Title and great friend Arthur Moss over $210,000 was raised during the past two years.
+These donations have benefited thousands of kids with cancer and blood disorders from the metropolitan area being treated at The Valerie Fund Children’s Centers.

-As Luke and Art renew their commitment to this event for the third year, they are motivated by Brock’s spirit which continues to live on.
-Luke says, “This year, it is our sincere privilege to honor Brock at our 2016 charity golf event to raise funds for children with cancer and blood disorders being treated at The Valerie Fund."
-Both Luke and Art hope to pay tribute to their “lost hero” by making this year’s event twice as successful as the last.
+As Luke and Art renew their commitment to this event for the fourth year, they are motivated by the spirit of both men they love and look up to every day.
+Luke says, “It is our sincere privilege to continue to honor Toby and Brock at our 2017 charity golf event to raise funds for children with cancer and blood disorders being treated at The Valerie Fund.”

 If you would like to pay by check or if you have a question call 973-761-0422 or email